gpearcey/esp32_wamr_hello_world/README.md

 You can find out how to set up WAMR from their [documentation](https://wamr.gitbook.io/document/basics/getting-started).

+You may need to move the following files up a directory so they can be included:

+`bh_read_file.h`

+`bh_getopt.h`

+To move the files, navigate to wasm-micro-runtime/ and run

+`$ mv wasm-micro-runtime/core/shared/utils/uncommon/bh_getopt.* wasm-micro-runtime/core/shared/utils/uncommon/bh_read_file.* ../`

 ## Instructions

 Add this line with your path to wamr to your .bashrc to set your WAMR_PATH variable